 After accomplishing this whole training (level 1 and level 2) with your local teacher you are eligible to participate in level 3 – the practitioner level with a Hawaiian teacher in your country or in Hawaii.
 If you are interested in becoming a teacher, after accomplishing level 3 you have to participate in level 4 and level 5 – the teacher’s training, which always takes place in Hawaii with a Hawaiian teacher.

-Also known as the “temple-style” Lomi, this graceful, in-depth bodywork incorporates hula movements to produce a profound healing effect for the recipient, at the same time energizing the practitioner.
-In ancient times in Hawaii, it was performed by Kahuna Lapa’au (master lomi practitioners) in the Heiau (temples) for deep physical and spiritual healing.
+*Lomi Lomi Nui, also known as the “temple-style” of Lomi, is a kind of bodywork that incorporates hula dance movements to produce a profound healing effect for the recipient.
+At the same time, it energizes the practitioner.
+This massage was performed by Kahuna Lapa’au (master Lomi practitioners) in the Heiau (temples).
+Deep physical and spiritual healing was its purpose.

 Health (ola) existed when the body’s cells vibrated at a fast pace or in other words, the body’s energy was free-flowing.
 Illness (ma’i) occurred when that flow was blocked or restricted for an extended period.
 In this style of Lomi Lomi (massage), the practitioner is the dancer, the recipient is the choreographer, and the dance is always unique.
 The foundation strokes and rotations of joints are taught as a framework.
 Then attentiveness, love, and respect are emphasized so that the practitioner develops confidence and trust in information coming from the recipient; Also emphasized is listening to one’s own body as a map for understanding how bodies release blocks.
 Hence, much of our training time includes exercises that encourage our own bodies’ energy to flow freely.
 So get ready to help yourself as we increase our skills to help others!